Welcome From The Director

 Dr. Rachel Bowden

 Whether you are interested in plants, animals, or microbes, our interdisciplinary and collaborative research groups in the School of Biological Sciences have something for you!
 From investigations involving interactions at subcellular molecular levels, to function and communication within/between organ systems and organisms, to evolutionary and ecological dynamics of populations, communities and ecosystems, see how ISU can set you on the right career path!

 Read about our programs, student and faculty accomplishments, research news, and more in our newest annual newsletter...

-The School of Biological Sciences, Illinois State University, will pay the way of our faculty to travel to nearby institution to give research seminars.
-Through these seminars we will make your students aware of opportunities for MS and PhD degrees in our graduate program.
+The School of Biological Sciences funds our faculty to travel to all Illinois colleges to give research seminars.
+Online seminars are available as well.
+These seminars also serve to inform your undergraduate and MS students about opportunities in our MS and PhD programs.
 For details, follow this link.